Bids for the 2030 Summer Youth Olympics

 The 2030 Summer Youth Olympics, officially known as the V Summer Youth Olympic Games, will be the fifth edition of the Summer Youth Olympics, an international sports, education and cultural festival for teenagers, in a city designated by the International Olympic Committee (IOC).

+In 2026, IOC president Kirsty Coventry announced a restructuring of the Olympic movement and a pause on awarding any future editions of the Youth Olympic Games.

 Bidding

 Bidding process

 The new IOC bidding process was approved at the 134th IOC Session in Lausanne, Switzerland.
 The key proposals driven by the relevant recommendations from Olympic Agenda 2020, are: